 The curriculum will be delivered through videos, journal articles, and online certificate programs.

 Each AHEC Scholar will be a part of an interprofessional team of students.
-Through a variety of community-based projects and experiences, participants will apply their knowledge from the didactic education in their interactions with the community and become a more well-rounded student.
+Through various community-based projects and experiences, participants will apply their knowledge from the didactic education in their interactions with the community and become more well-rounded students.

 Questions?
 Contact our Center Director at firstname.lastname@example.org.Apply to the AHEC Scholars Program